yehia67/documentation/iota-basics/0.1/concepts/the-tangle.md

 The Coordinator can sign and send one signed bundle for each leaf in its Merkle tree.

 In this example, we have four leaves, which each represent one of the Coordinator's public/private key pairs.
-These key pairs are created in advance and used to calculate the the Coordinator's address.
+These key pairs are created in advance and used to compute the the Coordinator's address.
 The total number of key pairs in a Merkle tree depends on its depth in this formula: 2<sup>depth</sup>.
 In this example, the Merkle tree's depth is 2.

 :::info:
 On the Mainnet, the Coordinator's Merkle tree has a depth of 23.
 So, the Coordinator has 8,388,608 public/private key pairs and can send the same number of milestones.
 :::

-To calculate the Coordinator's address, the public keys are hashed in pairs:
+To compute the Coordinator's address, the public keys are hashed in pairs:

 * **Node 1:** Hash(Hash(public key of leaf 1) Hash(public key of leaf 2))
 * **Node 2:** Hash(Hash(public key of leaf 3) Hash(public key of leaf 4))